pingidentity/pingdirectory-go-client/configurationapi/docs/AddRegularExpressionIdentityMapperRequest.md

 ### NewAddRegularExpressionIdentityMapperRequest

-`func NewAddRegularExpressionIdentityMapperRequest(mapperName string, schemas []EnumregularExpressionIdentityMapperSchemaUrn, matchAttribute []string, matchPattern string, enabled bool, ) *AddRegularExpressionIdentityMapperRequest`
+`func NewAddRegularExpressionIdentityMapperRequest(mapperName string, schemas []EnumregularExpressionIdentityMapperSchemaUrn, matchPattern string, enabled bool, ) *AddRegularExpressionIdentityMapperRequest`

 NewAddRegularExpressionIdentityMapperRequest instantiates a new AddRegularExpressionIdentityMapperRequest object This constructor will assign default values to properties that have it defined,